 Students / parents must report on their application form any mental or physical illness, allergy, disability or condition that may interfere with their ability to successfully finish their programme, that may impact the health or well-being of any other student or staff member, that may require monitoring, treatment or emergency intervention of any kind during the student’s anticipated period of enrolment.
 Lewis School reserves the right to reject an applicant or terminate a student’s enrolment in the programme if the student’s continued participation represents a risk to their own health and safety and well-being or to the health and safety and well-being of other students or staff.
 No refund will be given in this event and all costs of repatriation will be the responsibility of the parents/guardians.

-Programmes as outlined in Lewis School publicity are given in good faith.
-Lewis School reserves the right to make minor change to the printed activities programme due to weather conditions, sudden unavailability of the venue or transport or other circumstances beyond our control.
-Lewis School also reserves the right to change courses, venues, facilities and dates of programmes where circumstances beyond our control necessitate such changes.
+Programmes as outlined in the School’s publicity are given in good faith.
+The School reserves the right to make minor change to the printed activities programme due to weather conditions, sudden unavailability of the venue or transport or other circumstances beyond our control.
+The School also reserves the right to change courses, venues, facilities and dates of programmes where circumstances beyond our control necessitate such changes.
 Additionally, if the level of enrolments does not reach the minimum number to operate a course viably, the School reserves the right to cancel the course no later than 7 days before the start date and offer an alternative course or refund in line with the course preferences stated on the booking form.

-Lewis School has the right to change prices due to tax increases, government action or other events beyond our control.
+Lewis School has the right to change prices without notice due to tax increases, inflationary pressure, government action or other events beyond our control.

-In the case of serious misconduct the student may be required to leave immediately without refund.
+In the case of serious misconduct, the student may be required to leave immediately without refund.
 The School will be the sole arbiter of what constitutes serious misconduct.
 All students, whether or not adjudged guilty of serious misconduct, will be required to pay for any damage caused.
-See the Discipline Policy on our School Policies page.
+This includes in any accommodation booked through the school.
+See Discipline Policy* on our School Policies page.

 Junior students are expected to attend all their lessons and activities and to arrive punctually.
 Failure to comply with this may result in expulsion without refund.
-See the Attendance & Lateness Policy on our School Policies page.
+See Attendance and Punctuality Policy* on our School Policies page.

 It is our policy for junior students to share a twin room.
-This can be with a student of the same or different nationality according to your wishes. .
-The School keeps £10 per week (£15 per week during the summer centres) from the published homestay prices as a contribution towards the administrative costs.
+This can be with a student of the same or different nationality according to your wishes.
+The School keeps £10 per week from the published homestay prices as a contribution towards the administrative costs.
 The balance is paid to the family.
 If the Student wishes to change or cancel their homestay accommodation after arrival, the School requires 1 week’s notice or payment in lieu.

-Many airline regulations require that children under 14 are checked in at the airport by an adult, who must accompany the child until one hour before departure from a UK airport.
-The School will arrange this service if the student is under 14 and taking a flight from the UK without an adult accompanying them.
-In this case, an airport assistance fee of £70 will be applied in addition to the taxi transfer fee.
+Many airline regulations require that children under 16 are checked in at the airport by an adult, who must accompany the child until one hour after departure from a UK airport.
+The School will arrange this service if the student is under 16 and taking a flight from the UK without an adult accompanying them.
+In this case, an Airport UM (Unaccompanied Minors) Service fee of £80 will be applied in addition to the taxi transfer fee.

 Sunday is the School’s arrival/departure day.
 If the Student arrives on any other days, activities and lessons missed cannot be recovered.